 "Penny for your thoughts?" he quotes one of his mother's favourite sayings without thinking.

 Rose leans back on her hands.
 "I'm thinking that I'm the thickest person ever.
 Dim-witted.
 Slow.
 Dense.
 Brainless.
 Obtuse.
 Unintelligent.
 Imperceptive.
 Take your pick.
-Like you said, Toby's affection towards Caitlyn is ridiculously transparent and obvious.
+Like you said, Toby's affection towards Caitlyn is so transparent and obvious.
 I was just too thick to see it.
-Or maybe I simply chose not to.
+Or maybe I just chose not to.
 I'm not sure."

 He knows that she's talking about Toby.
 So he stays silent.